abhay-vaidya/TurfWars/README.md

 #### Harsh Patel, Rahul Saini, Chintan Shah, Abhay Vaidya
 ##### CSCB58: Winter 2018 Final Project

-###### Note: This project was worked on in a "pair programming" environment on one main computer, thus the commit history does not reflect the contributions.
+###### Note: This project was worked on in a "pair programming" environment on one main computer, thus the commit history does not accurately reflect individual contributions.

-Inspired by the hit Nintendo game _"Splatoon"_, we aimed to recreate its most popular game mode where players compete to cover the play area with their colour.
-In our version of _Splatoon's Turf Wars_, we start each of the four players at the corners of the screen, moving in different directions.
+Inspired by the hit Nintendo game _"Splatoon"_, we aimed to recreate its most popular game mode where players compete to cover the play area with their designated colour.
+In our four-player version of _Splatoon's Turf Wars_, we start each player at a different corner of the screen in different directions.
+There is a white bar at the bottom indicating the time remaining.
+Once the time runs out, the game will end and the players will be presented with a screen that displays the rankings.

 ## Controls
 * Player 1 (Blue): <kbd>↑</kbd><kbd>↓</kbd><kbd>←</kbd><kbd>→</kbd>